Karten Associates

 Will make you laugh while you learn!!!

-1. Changing How You Communicate During Change
+1. Changing How You Manage and Communicate Change

 In uncertain times, such as that triggered by technological or organizational change, people have a strong need to know what’s happening and how it will affect them.
 Yet, so often, communication in the form of information, empathy, reassurance and feedback is lacking.
 This presentation will describe communication caveats that will help you successfully introduce change, manage change efforts, and cope with change when you’re on the receiving end.